Robert Land Academy

-Academy officers normally wore the officer rank insignia which existed in the Canadian Army before 1968 ("pips" and crowns).
-Teachers wore either a second lieutenant's one "pip" or a lieutenant's two "pip" stars, company commanders wore a captain's three "pip" stars and the Headmaster wore a lieutenant colonel's crown and one "pip".

-Academy staff non-commissioned officers were normally composed of the Academy Sergeant-Major (ASM) and his immediate subordinates, the Company Sergeants-Major (CSM).
-The ASM and the CSMs handle all daily drill and other military-themed classes at the Academy.

-Academy civilian staff (including the staff running the Academy kitchen, the groundskeepers and the administrative staff) did not wear military-style uniforms and did not hold an Academy rank.

-Controversies
+History

-For many years the Academy's founder, G. Scott Bowman, told media outlets that he was a Canadian Forces Veteran, Paratrooper and International Covert Action Troubleshooter.
-A November 2, 1996 article in The Hamilton Spectator found Bowman's claims to be false.
+The school was founded in 1978 by G. Scott Bowman, who for many years, lied about having served as a Canadian Forces veteran, paratrooper and International Covert Action Troubleshooter.
+A November 2, 1996, article in The Hamilton Spectator found Bowman's claims to be false.
 Bowman was also found to have lied about his education.

+The school is named after Robert Land, a frontiersman and veteran of the French and Indian War.

+According to the Academy's website, the military theme allows for the reinforcement of the importance of organization, teamwork, discipline and personal responsibility.
+The Academy claimed that 100 per cent of its graduating class who apply to university or college are accepted each year.

+Abuse of students and closure

-A September 26, 1987 article about Robert Land Academy in the Hamilton Spectator included a photograph of a young boy with his mouth taped shut.
+A September 26, 1987, article about Robert Land Academy in the Hamilton Spectator included a photograph of a young boy with his mouth taped shut.
 Below the photograph it stated, "Recruit ******* is disciplined for talking in class."

 In February 1995, a student at Robert Land Academy gave a speech to the staff and student body about the subject of "tolerance to homosexuality".
-The speech was met with enthusiasm and applause by students and staff and was judged with an average score of 91%, winning the competition.
-Shortly after, the student was told by the Headmaster that he would not be going forward in the competition and he could not perform the speech because "it contravened the values of Robert Land Academy" and was "too risky".
+The speech was met with enthusiasm and applause by students and staff and was judged with an average score of 91 per cent, winning the competition.
+Shortly after, the student was told by the headmaster that he would not be going forward in the competition and he could not perform the speech because "it contravened the values of Robert Land Academy" and was "too risky".
 This led to the English teacher resigning and several news stories followed.